codatio/codat-docs/docs/integrations/accounting/netsuite/oracle-netsuite-integration-reference.md

 - The supported use cases are paying off a bill with cash and applying a bill credit note to a bill.
 - Applying NetSuite Vendor Prepayments to open bills from vendors is not supported.

+## Customers
+When pulling Customers from NetSuite we map CustomerName from CustomerID.

 ## Direct costs and direct incomes

 :::note Type not supported